-Because many of these problems develop without pain, bad breath is often the first noticeable sign that something needs attention.
+Understanding what causes bad breath is the first step to getting rid of it.
+Most of these problems build up without any pain, which is why bad breath is often the first sign that something needs attention.

 Where Does Chronic Bad Breath Come From?